Symplectic structures on stratified pseudomanifolds: Symplectic structures on quotient spaces

-\begin{proof}[Proof of Theorem \ref{thm1}] Given a symplectic Hamiltonian $G$-manifold $(M,\omega,G,\mu)$ with dimension $2m$, we consider $M$ as a smooth stratified pseudomanifold with the orbit type stratification.
-We divide the proof into four steps.
-First, we show that the level set $Z=\mu^{-1}(0)$ admits a natural structure of a presymplectic stratified pseudomanifold.
-Secondly, we prove that the presymplectic form on $Z$ induces a unique closed $\C^{\infty}$-K\"{a}hler differential 2-form $\omega_{0}$ on the quotient space $M_{0}=Z/G$.
-Thirdly, we prove that $\omega_{0}$ is non-degenerate in the sense of Definition \ref{non-dege}.
-Finally, we show that Arms--Cushman--Gotay's Poisson bracket on $\C^{\infty}(M_{0})$ is equal to the one induced by the sheaf-theoretic symplectic form on $M_{0}$.
+We are now in a position to prove Theorem \ref{thm1}. \begin{proof}[Proof of Theorem \ref{thm1}] Given a symplectic Hamiltonian $G$-manifold $(M,\omega,G,\mu)$ with dimension $2m$, we consider $M$ as a smooth stratified pseudomanifold with the orbit type stratification.
+First, we show that the level set $Z=\mu^{-1}(0)$ admits a natural structure of a presymplectic stratified pseudomanifold which induces a symplectic structure on the quotient space $M_{0}=Z/G$ in the sense of Definition \ref{ind-ss}.
+Secondly, we show that the symplectic form $\omega$ determines a unique \v{C}ech cohomology class in $\check{\mathrm{H}}^{2}(M_{0}, \underline{\mathbb{R}})$ which makes $M_{0}$ into a cohomologically symplectic stratified pseudomanifold.
+Finally, we show that Arms--Cushman--Gotay's Poisson bracket $\{-,-\}_{M_{0}}$ determines a natural injective morphism from the torsion-free cotangent sheaf $\Omega^{1}_{M_{0},\mathrm{tf}}$ to the tangent sheaf $\mathcal{T}_{M_{0}}$.

 \textbf{Step 1.} According to Example \ref{G-mfd}, the smooth $G$-manifold is a smooth stratified pseudomanifold with respect to the Whitney stratification $\mathcal{S}_{\mathrm{orb}}$ by orbit types: